MichaelSchaecher/website/content/posts/fix-ubuntu-btrfs-subvolume-layout.md

 Some people may tell that if you have a lot of RAM then you do not need a swap.
 This is not true, you should always have a swap or ZRAM partition.
 The reason for this is some application may require a swap partition to run.
 If you do not have one then the application well not run or function correctly.

-You see this on Windows PC with .Net applications and the requirement of a page file even if the system is runing as much RAM as I have in my system.
+You see this on Windows PC with .Net applications and the requirement of a page file even if the system is running as much RAM as I have in my system.

 To set it up you well need to run the following commands: